JUPITER, Fla. (AP) -- Jon Lester is eager to put last season behind him. His first spring training outing was a good start.

 "I was trying to just get my feet under me, get back into the rhythm of pitching, get the ball down in the zone -- all the things we talk about that I didn’t do last year," Lester said.

 That improvement so far has impressed new manager John Farrell.

 "He’s made some tangible adjustments in camp, and I think those were started last season, and they’ve carried over into spring training," Farrell said.

-Shortstop Rafael Furcal served as the Cardinals’ designated hitter in his first game experience of the spring, and he led off the bottom of the first by
+Shortstop Rafael Furcal served as the Cardinals’ designated hitter in his first game experience of the spring, and he led off the bottom of the first by lining out to first.

 The 35-year-old is recovering from a strained ligament in his throwing elbow that cut his season short last year.
 He recently received a cortisone shot in that elbow to help with a painful bone spur.

 After the game he said the elbow, "feels good -- a little heavy right now."

 Furcal expects it to be at least a few more days before he is able to play the field.